 Aliens may qualify for naturalization after having a green card for five years (or three years if they are a spouse of a U.S. citizen).
 To naturalize in California, green card holders must have resided in-state for no less than three months.

-In this article, our Calfiornia naturalization and citizenship lawyers answer frequently-asked-questions about eligibility, application processes, time frames, and fees for attaining U.S. citizenship in California.
-Click on a topic below to go directly to that section.
+In this article, our California naturalization and citizenship lawyers answer frequently-asked questions about eligibility, application processes, time frames, and fees for attaining U.S. citizenship in California.

 - 1. Can I be a naturalized U.S. citizen?